awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-concepts.md

 With *self\-managed* permissions, you create the IAM roles required by StackSets to deploy across accounts and Regions\.
 These roles are necessary to establish a trusted relationship between the account you're administering the stack set from and the account you're deploying stack instances to\.
 Using this permissions model, StackSets can deploy to any AWS account in which you have permissions to create an IAM role\.

 With *service\-managed* permissions, you can deploy stack instances to accounts managed by AWS Organizations\.
 Using this permissions model, you don't have to create the necessary IAM roles; StackSets creates the IAM roles on your behalf\.
 With this model, you can also enable automatic deployments to accounts that are added to your organization in the future\.

+AWS Organizations in integrated with CloudFormation and helps you centrally manage and govern your environment as you grow and scale your AWS resources\.
++ Management account – the account that you use to create the organization\.
+For more information, see [AWS Organizations terminology and concepts](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#account)\.
++ Delegated administrator – a compatible AWS service can register an AWS member account in the organization as an administrator for the organization's accounts in that service\.
+For more information, see [AWS services that you can use with AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services_list.html)\.

 For more information about creating and managing stack sets with service\-managed permissions, see the following topics:
 + [Enable trusted access with AWS Organizations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html)
 + [Register a delegated administrator](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-delegated-admin)
 + [Create a stack set with service\-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-getting-started-create.html#stacksets-orgs-associate-stackset-with-org)

 ## Stack instances<a name="stacksets-concepts-stackinstances"></a>

 A *stack instance* is a reference to a stack in a target account within a Region\.
-A stack instance can exist without a stack; for example, if the stack couldn't be created for some reason, the stack instance shows the reason for stack creation failure\.
+A stack instance can exist without a stack\.
+For example, if the stack couldn't be created for some reason, the stack instance shows the reason for stack creation failure\.
 A stack instance is associated with only one stack set\.

 The following figure shows the logical relationships between stack sets, stack operations, and stacks\.
 When you update a stack set, *all* associated stack instances are updated throughout all accounts and Regions\.